durch/rust-goauth/README.md

   // Token provides `access_token` method that outputs a value that should be placed in the Authorization header

-  // Or use the TokenFetcher abstraction which will automatically refresh tokens let fetcher = TokenFetcher::new(jwt, credentials, Duration::new(1, 0));
+  // Or use the TokenFetcher abstraction which will automatically refresh tokens.
+Fetcher needs to be mutable in order
+  // to be able to refresh `JwtCalims` `iat` and `exp` let mut fetcher = TokenFetcher::new(jwt, credentials, Duration::new(1, 0));

   let token = async {
     match fetcher.fetch_token().await {